Key Takeaways

 Nevada features some great real estate markets for those interested in buying a home or investing in the Silver State.

 Las Vegas connects major markets like Southern California and Arizona while maintaining modest growth and relative affordability compared to nearby cities like Phoenix and Los Angeles.
 The city has been, and remains, an active market experiencing a supply shortage, as well as post-pandemic market stabilization.
 It’s also a popular destination for intraregional migrants, with 70,000 people choosing to move to Southern Nevada from 2021 to 2022.
-The current median home price in Las Vegas is $440K, with homes staying on the market 34 days on average, indicating that Las Vegas housing is in demand while not overwhelmingly competitive.
+The current median home price in Las Vegas is $430K, with homes staying on the market 85 days on average, indicating that Las Vegas housing is declining in terms of housing demand in 2026.

 Boulder City is known for its proximity to the Hoover Dam and its vibrant downtown culture.
-Both demand and prices for housing are high in Boulder City, which currently (as of April 2024) has a median home sales price of $410K
+Both demand and prices for housing are high in Boulder City, and it's one of the only cities to have an increase in average sale price, which as of January 2026 is at $500,000.

 Economic Factors Impacting the Nevada Housing Market